bhauman/devcards/README.md

 ## Quick Trial

-If you want to see and interact with a bunch of devcards demos:
+If you want to quickly interact with a bunch of devcards demos:

 ```
 git clone https://github.com/bhauman/devcards.git